LucaCatalano23/SpringBoot-protobuf/RestApi-protobuf-json.md

 #### POSTMAN

-To send requests to the API, you can use a tool like Postman.
+To send requests to the API, you can use a tool like `Postman`.

-To create a `Product`, you can send a POST request to the `/products` endpoint with the following body for the RestAPI-json:
+To create a `Product`, you can send a `POST` request to the `/products` endpoint with the following body for the `product-service-json` microservice:

 ```json
 {